 The following is a schedule of the financial reports to be filed with the office of the City Clerk.
 This is done by:

-- Completing the Campaign Treasurer’s Report Summary (Form DS-DE 12); noting the time period being reported and the schedule identifier); or,
+- Completing the Campaign Treasurer’s Report Summary (Form DS-DE 12; noting the time period being reported and the schedule identifier (Itemized Reports – DS-DE 13 and DS-DE 14 should be turned in with the Campaign Treasurers Report Summary); or,

-- If there has been no activity in the account or no in-kind services for that period completing the Waiver of Report (DS-DE 87) on or before the date that the financial report is due.
+- If there has been no activity in the account or no in-kind services for that period you can opt to complete the Waiver of Report (DS-DE 87) on or before the date that the financial report is due.

 Campaign Treasurer’s reports must be signed by both the candidate and the campaign treasurer.
 If the candidate is his or her own treasurer, both places must be signed.